Git-fighters/cs107-FinalProject/docs/milestone2.md

 >>> 192, 12
 ```

-Alternatively, user can skip doing all the elementary operations manually and just call ```drv_eval()```, feeding it a mathematical function and a point (or vector) at which it should be evaluated like follows:
+Alternatively, user can skip doing all the elementary operations manually and just call ```drv_eval(f, x)```, feeding it a mathematical function and a point (or vector) at which it should be evaluated like follows:
 ```
 from gitfighters import drv_eval

 def func(x):  # example mathematical function
 	return 200 + x**3

-x = -2
+x = -2  # point at which we want func() evaluated

 evaluation = drv_eval(func, x)
 print(evaluation)